-More about the campaign to divest the £500m Parliamentary Pension Fund of fossil fuels, and create a world-leading fund on responsible investment.
+More about the campaign to divest the MP’s Pension Fund from fossil fuels, and create a world-leading fund on responsible investment.

-We ask the Pension Fund quantifies, reviews and discloses the fund’s investments in carbon-intensive industries, engages in a dialogue with fund members and publicly commits to phasing out fossil fuel investments over an appropriate time-scale.
-We suggest immediately freezing any new investment in the top 200 largest fossil fuel companies by reserves, and divesting from fossil fuel public equities and corporate bonds over 5 years.
+We ask that the Pension Fund quantifies, reviews and discloses the fund’s investments in carbon-intensive industries, engages in a dialogue with current and former MPs and publicly commits to phasing out fossil fuel investments over an appropriate time-scale.
+We suggest immediately freezing any new investment in the top 200 largest fossil fuel companies, and divesting from fossil fuel public equities and corporate bonds over 5 years.

 The MPs’ pension fund is known as the Parliamentary Contributory Pension Fund (PCPF).
 All MPs automatically become members of the fund when they are elected to office.

 It currently has 646 active members (current MPs who are paying into the fund), 161 deferred members (former MPs who have not yet retired), and 1,010 retired members (former MPs who are retired and are receiving their pension).

 According to its 2016 report the fund has total investments of £612 million.This includes £5.6 million in BP and £4.9 million in Shell.
 Both companies are among the fund’s top 20 holdings – along with mining firm Rio Tinto, British American Tobacco and Amazon – which were made public for the first time in March 2017.
 The pension fund has to date been unwilling to make public the full list of its investments.